What are Linked Classes?

 Add/Drop/Swap Linked Classes

 - Add – Students must register for both linked classes concurrently.
-Students will not receive a repeat error for linked classes.
+Students will not receive a repeated error for linked classes.

 - Drop – Students may not only drop one class.
 Once a student submits a drop request, they will receive a warning message informing them both linked class sections must be dropped (video).
 If the student confirms the drop option, both classes will be dropped.